qlik-oss/core-website/docs/tutorials/core.md

 In a typical solution, all services are deployed on the server side.

-**Note:** Tutorials that describe components outside of the core services, like authorization, data loading, and document distribution, are covered in separate tutorials.
+**Note:** Tutorials that describe how to configure the core components for things like authorization, data loading, and document distribution, are covered in separate tutorials.

 ## Before you begin

 Clone the [Core](https://github.com/qlik-ea/core) Git repository, which contains all tutorial assets, to your local machine.
 All commands should be executed from this Git repository.

 ## Licensing

 Since QIX Engine runs under a license model, you should complete licensing configuration before you start this tutorial.

-**NOTE**: The examples do not yet contain these configuration options since the QIX engine does not yet support it.
+**NOTE**: The examples do not yet contain these configuration options since the QIX Engine does not yet support it.
 Examples will be updated as soon as this becomes available.

 ### Configuring the License Service

 There are two license variables that the License Service requires to determine which service license to use.

 - `LEF_SERIAL` - The LEF serial number which identifies the license to use.
 - `LEF_CONTROL` - A control number used to validate the LEF serial number.

-Both numbers are provided by Qlik when you receive the license details for the QIX engine.
+Both numbers are provided by Qlik when you receive the license details for the QIX Engine.

-In a docker-compose file, the license variables are specified in the environment definition.
+In a `docker-compose.yml` file, the license variables are specified in the environment definition.

 ```yml
 version: "3.0"